5 Alkaline Foods You Should Eat Every Day

 They are known to help regulate pH in the system and are also nutrient-dense, including high levels of vitamins A, C, and K. Broccoli also has a lot of protein and fiber.

 People who consume too much acid-producing food, such as sugar or proteins, might cause their urine to become more acidic, which harms their health.

 This can lead to uric acid stone, a kind of kidney stone.

-It is also believed that consuming excessive acidic food promotes muscle and bone degeneration.
+It is also believed that consuming excessively acidic food promotes muscle and bone degeneration.
 The bones contain calcium, which the body uses to restore blood pH equilibrium.

-Research shows darker sodas include phosphoric acid, linked to bone density loss.
+Research shows darker sodas include phosphoric acid, which is linked to bone density loss.
 Too much acidity raises the chance of getting cancer, heart disease, and liver illness.